ottozastrow/indexAnyFrontend/standlet/docs/docs/vigilance/Article 87 - Reporting of serious incidents and field safety corrective actions.md

-report in accordance with paragraphs 1 to 5 of this Article&nbsp;on that serious incident to the competent authority of the Member&nbsp;State in which that serious incident occurred and shall take the appropriate follow-up action in accordance with Article&nbsp;89.</p>
+report in accordance with paragraphs 1 to 5 of this Article&nbsp;on that serious incident to the competent authority of the Member&nbsp;State in which that serious incident occurred and shall take the appropriate follow-up action in accordance with [[[Article&nbsp;89](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md)](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md)](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md).</p>
    <p class="norm">Where the manufacturer of the device concerned
-considers that the incident is not a serious incident or is an expected undesirable side-effect, which will be covered by trend reporting in accordance with Article&nbsp;88, it shall provide an explanatory statement.
-If the competent authority does not agree with the conclusion of the explanatory statement, it may require the manufacturer to provide a report in accordance with paragraphs 1 to 5 of this Article&nbsp;and require it to ensure that appropriate follow-up action is taken in accordance with Article&nbsp;89.</p>
+considers that the incident is not a serious incident or is an expected undesirable side-effect, which will be covered by trend reporting in accordance with [[Article&nbsp;88](../vigilanceArticle 88 - Trend reporting.md)](../vigilanceArticle 88 - Trend reporting.md), it shall provide an explanatory statement.
+If the competent authority does not agree with the conclusion of the explanatory statement, it may require the manufacturer to provide a report in accordance with paragraphs 1 to 5 of this Article&nbsp;and require it to ensure that appropriate follow-up action is taken in accordance with [[[Article&nbsp;89](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md)](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md)](../vigilanceArticle 89 - Analysis of serious incidents and field safety corrective actions.md).</p>